Statement of Governance

 - Refine and develop our wider curriculum, including the development of subject leadership and the implementation of the new EYFS curriculum, to ensure we provide a vibrant and balance curriculum

 - To ensure our vulnerable children including those with SEND, those who are CLA & Recently Adopted, those who qualify for the Pupil Premium, children who achieve in the lowest 20% of their class and those displaying any mental health concerns have all their barriers to learning minimized

 - To ensure school continues to provide opportunities for spiritual development & meets areas for development from SIAMs Inspection (2019)

 - School has remained as safe as possible for all children and staff.
 Children and staff have any mental health and welfare needs addressed or signposted effectively

-- Through the delivery of Quality First Teaching and appropriate interventions, our school exceeds national figures for attainment and progress, any gaps from loss of schooling in 2020 are minimised for all, closed for many.
+- Through the delivery of Quality First Teaching and appropriate interventions, our school exceeds national figures for attainment and progress, any gaps from loss of schooling during the pandemic are minimised for all, closed for many.

 - By following the teachings of Christ and by focussing upon our core Gospel values and vision statement, all members of our community will be cared for and respect others

 - We are a school which is continuing on its journey to becoming Outstanding

 - We have high ambitions for our children and the school and a shared determination to realise this vision of excellence for Calverley children, including those who are disadvantaged in any way, including those experiencing mental health issues or those recognised as having SEND

 V Wainwright (Chair), Head Teacher, R. Rudman, E Jobes, N Spalding, P Carlill, A Upton, J Surtees (School Business Manager)